Drop Side Cribs Illegal

-All cribs for sale in the US must comply with new rules or be removed from store shelves.
+All cribs for sale in the US must comply with new rules or be removed from store shelves, including drop side cribs.
 This includes secondhand stores and children’s consignment shops.
 However, childcare facilities, including family childcare homes and infant Head Start centers, as well as hotels and motels, and rental companies have until December 28, 2012, to phase in cribs meeting new crib standards.